 - Baby Step 6 - Payoff your house early

 - Baby Step 7 - Build wealth and give

 We are currently on Step 4.
 All of our debt is paid off, we have 6 months of expenses in an emergency fund and my plan for the next few weeks is to tweak our 401k contributions to reach 15% and also to setup Roth IRAs for this past year prior to April 15th.

 When my wife Marla and I met in 2001 we had a variety of different debt.
 I had mostly student loans and a vehicle loan and Marla had student loans, credit card debt and a vehicle loan.
 A year or two later we started a debt snowball of our own, laying out all of the various payments we had, organizing them by size/interest rate and we started tackling them.

-Once we get done with Step 4, Step 7 will be next and a topic for another day.
-Step 5 doesn't apply for us and step 6 we don't plan to do at this point in time.
-With the decreasing housing values currently, I feel we would be better off putting the $ to work investing.
-Additionally, we do not plan to be in our current home for probably much more than 5 more years, so that is another factor in skipping that step.
+Once we get done with Step 4 (Invest 15%), Step 7 (Build Wealth and Give) will be next and a topic for another day.
+Step 5 (College For Kids) doesn't apply for us and Step 6 (Payoff House) we don't plan to do since we plan to sell our home within 3 years.

 If you are looking for an online broker for either IRAs or standard investing accounts, I recommend OptionsHouse.
 Open a standard trading account and get a Free Kindle Fire HD and $3.95 stock trades!
 If you open a new IRA, you can get up to $600.

 Here's to a happy, healthy and prosperous new year!
 Let me know if you have any questions, as I really enjoy helping others on their quest to become debt free and financially independent!